- Professor of History, Gender Studies, and Women’s Studies at the University of Illinois, Chicago

 D’Emilio finally landed a tenure-track position at the University of North Carolina (UNC) at Greensboro in 1983.
 That same year, the University of Chicago Press published a revised version of his “groundbreaking” dissertation as Sexual Politics, Sexual Communities: The Making of a Homosexual Minority in the United States, 1940-1970, which was one of the first works to provide an analysis of the changes that took place in the U.S. leading to the emergence of a gay political movement.

 As a result of his work as a scholar-activist, D’Emilio has helped propel the gay rights agenda forward in America.
-For example, he is a staunch proponent of pushing the “popular struggles” of the gay community both inside and outside the university.
-“Education must occur outside educational institutions,” he said.
-“Statewide organizations need to ask what they can do about teaching LGBTQ [lesbian, gay, bisexual, transgender, and queer] history.
-Bars need to ask what they can display on their walls.”
 He also has had a hand in shaping college curriculums, ensuring that gay history gets its due.

 During a sabbatical, D’Emilio founded the first gay think-tank and legislative lobbying group, the National Gay and Lesbian Task Force.
-While serving as its director (1989-91), he regularly attacked the “voices of hate” on the right, which included the “aggressive antigay politics” of the Republican Party and religious conservatives who “rail against sin,” for wanting to deprive gays of a “democracy accepting of all.”
+While serving as its director (1989-91), he regularly attacked the “voices of hate” and the “aggressive antigay politics” of the Republican Party and religious conservatives who “rail against sin,” for wanting to deprive gays of a “democracy accepting of all.”

 D’Emilio even shaped the Supreme Court’s historic ruling on gay sex.
 During a 2003 summer fellowship at Indiana University’s Kinsey Institute, he wrote an amicus brief in the Lawrence v.
 Texas case, which was then used by Justice Anthony Kennedy to rule that there was sufficient historical evidence to prove that “antisodomy laws are unconstitutional.”